A Cooperative Program Ministry

 Southern Baptist Disaster Relief responds to disasters across the US and around the world.
 Donations are fully tax deductible and 100% of all gifts are used to meet the needs of hurting people in the wake of disasters.

-Donations to support disaster relief work specifically through Minnesota and Wisconsin teams should be made payable to MWBC-DR and mailed to:
+Donations to support this disaster relief ministry can be made payable to MWBC-DR and mailed to:

 Minnesota Wisconsin Baptist Convention